 \subsubsection{Clean and Debris-Filled Colon Video Synchronization}

 C3VDv2 contains paired clean colon (v2) and debris-filled colon videos (v3), with identical camera trajectories and acquisition settings.
 To synchronize the videos, the time delay was calculated by maximizing the correlation between the translation components of the robotic arm poses.
 After trimming the beginnings and/or ends of the videos to account for this delay, the model transform from the clean colon video was applied to the debris-filled colon video.
-This reuse relies on two assumptions: the relative orientation of the model to the robotic arm remains constant between the two acquisitions, and the robotic arm has sub-millimeter pose repeatability.
-To validate these assumptions and the frame alignment, the similarity between paired frames was assessed using the Structural Similarity Index (SSIM).
-Ten random frames from the clean colon video were compared to a 31-frame window (offset +15 to -15) centered on the corresponding debris-filled colon frame.
+This transform reuse relies on two assumptions: the relative orientation of the model to the robotic arm remained unchanged between the two acquisitions, and the robotic arm has sub-millimeter pose repeatability.
+To validate these assumptions and assess frame alignment, the similarity between paired frames was assessed using the Structural Similarity Index (SSIM).
+Ten randomly selected frames from the clean colon video were each compared against a 31-frame window (offsets from +15 to -15) centered on the corresponding debris-filled colon frame.
 The average SSIM over the 10 frames was reported for each offset.
-The plot of average SSIM and standard deviation across all C3DVv2 video pairs (Figure \ref{fig:technical_validation}a) shows a maximum at an offset of 0 frames (SSIM = 0.91), indicating maximum similarity between paired images.
-Importantly, the synchronization method only uses information from the camera poses, while the validation method is based only on comparing frames from the videos.
-This validates the synchronization method and justifies reusing the model transform for debris-filled videos.
+The plot of average SSIM and standard deviation across all C3DVv2 video pairs (figure \ref{fig:technical_validation}a) shows a maximum at an offset of 0 frames (SSIM = 0.91), indicating maximum similarity between paired images.
+Notably, the synchronization method utilizes information only from the camera poses, whereas the validation method relies solely on comparing frames from the videos.
+This cross-modal validation using independent data sources confirms the accuracy of the synchronization method and justifies reusing the model transform for debris-filled videos.

-\subsubsection{2D-3D Registration Scoring}
+\subsubsection{2D/3D Registration Scoring}

-An edge-based 2D–3D registration method was utilized to align the 3D model with video frames by optimizing the model transformation.
-The registration algorithm was validated by Bobrow et al.\cite{bobrow2023colonoscopy} in C3VD using synthetic sequences.
-The proposed loss function demonstrated minimal rotational and translational error compared to alternative loss functions.
+An edge-based 2D/3D registration method was utilized to align the 3D model with video frames by optimizing the model transformation.
+The registration algorithm was previously validated in C3VD \cite{bobrow2023colonoscopy} using synthetic sequences.
+The proposed loss function demonstrated lower rotational and translational error compared to alternative loss functions.